-The furnace must be isolated from the gas supply system by closing its individual manual shut-off valve during any pressure testing of the gas supply system at pressures more than or equal to 1/2 psig (3.48 kPa, 14 inches w.c.).
+The furnace must be isolated from the gas supply system by closing its individual manual shut off valve during any pressure testing of the gas supply system at pressures greater than or equal to 1/2 psig (3.48 kPa, 14 inches w.c.).

 When testing pressure of gas lines, gas valve must be disconnected and isolated.
-See Figure 40.
-Gas valves can be damaged if subjected to pressures greater than 1/2 psig (3.48 kPa).
+Gas Valves can be damaged if subjected to pressures greater than 1/2 psig (3.48 kPa).